How to Cook Pumpkin or Winter Squash – 3 Easy Methods

 How to Cook Pumpkin or Winter Squash to Bring Out the Best Flavor

-Many of us are cutting back on added sugar, so here are a couple tips to bring out out the natural sweetness when cooking your pumpkin:
+Here are a few tips to bring out out the natural sweetness when cooking your pumpkin:

 1. Use winter squash instead of pumpkin.
-Yes, I know this sounds like cheating, but most of them are the same species, just different varieties.
-(More on that here.)
-As, you can see in the video below, winter squash typically has darker, denser, sweeter flesh.
-Pie pumpkins are a little better than jack o’ lantern pumpkins, but still not as good as squash.
-I reserve the giant jack o’ lanterns pumpkins for livestock feed.
+Winter squash typically has darker, denser, sweeter flesh.
+Sugar pie pumpkins are a little better than jack o’ lantern pumpkins, but still not as good as squash.
+I reserve giant jack o’ lanterns pumpkins for livestock feed.

-3. If you have watery pumpkin, line a colander with a flour sack towel or cheesecloth and drain the pumpkin puree for a few hours or overnight.
+3. If you have watery pumpkin, line a colander with a flour sack towel or cheesecloth.
+Drain the pumpkin puree for a few hours or overnight.
 This will get rid of excess liquid and concentrate the flavor of the pumpkin.
 You can drink the pumpkin water, compost it, or feed it to pets or livestock.

 We also have a homemade pumpkin spice recipe that you can use in your favorite pumpkin recipes.